-The Poconos are well known as one of Pennsylvania’s best outdoor destinations.
+The Poconos is well known as one of Pennsylvania’s best outdoor destinations.
 And, outdoor enthusiasts flock to the Delaware Water Gap and Glen Okono near Jim Thorpe to see some of the best waterfalls around.

 However, for those looking for a bit more off the radar destinations, there are many great choices.
 One of those is Hawk Falls in Hickory Run State Park.